UlyssesZh/UlyssesZh.github.io/_posts/2023-03-30-measure-ensemble.md

 may be written mathematically as
 $$p^\circ\!\left(\cdot\right)\coloneqq\frac1{\mu\!\left(\mathcal M\right)}$$
 (the circle in the superscript denotes equilibrium state).
-After writing this out, we have successfully derived the **microcanonical ensemble**.
+After writing this out, we have successfully derived the <dfn>microcanonical ensemble</dfn>.
 We can then calculate the entropy of the state, which is
 $$S^\circ\coloneqq S\!\left[p^\circ\right]=\ln\mu(\mathcal M).$$ {#eq:eq-microcanonical-entropy}
 Mentioning the entropy, a notable feature about